 Achieving ambitious OKRs with Employment Hero

-We liked OKRs so much that we made sure they became a key feature in the Employment Hero platform.
+We liked OKRs so much that we made sure they became a key feature in Employment Hero’s all-in-one HR software.

 To find out more about Employment Hero’s OKRs feature, book a demo with us today.